 The school recognises that some poor behaviour may be the result of unmet need or stress in a child's life and we will do all we can to identify such issues and provide appropriate support, including referral to outside agencies as needed.
-The COVID-19 pandemic will exacerbate the unmet needs of some children or their families as well as being a source of considerable stress to many.
 The school recognises the importance of listening and finding out why a child is misbehaving before taking action.